lsaffre/blog/docs/about/cv.rst

 Personal preferences
 --------------------

-- I prefer using :doc:`Free Software </topics/whyfree/index>` whenever
-  possible and encourage people around me to do the same.
+- I prefer using Free Software whenever possible and encourage people around me to do the same.

 - I prefer getting complete understanding of problems over finding quick solutions.

 - I prefer using my creativity over copying solutions of other people.

 - I am more fascinated by humans than by computers: how they learn,